| The

 after the original study, and it has been applied to twenty-three

 of the fifty original countries in the study.
+The

 Buddhist/Shinto Countries of Taiwan and Japan have LTO